-Twin River Worldwide Holdings, Inc. (TRWH) CEO George Papanier on Q1 2020 Results - Earnings Call Transcript

 Steve Capp

 Thank you, George.
-As George mentioned, this past Monday we closed on our new $275 million Term Loan B. That financing satisfied the financing contingency under Twin River's previously announced agreement to acquire the Shreveport and MontBleu asset from Eldorado Resorts.
+As George mentioned, this past Monday we closed on our new $275 million Term Loan B. That financing satisfied the financing contingency under Twin River's previously announced agreement to acquire the Shreveport and MontBleu assets from Eldorado Resorts.

 As the regulatory approval process for these transactions will take some time, the company did repay all $250 million of revolving credit borrowings under the bank credit facility.
 However, that revolver will be available for future borrowings in accordance with the credit agreement.
 Borrowings under the increased term loan facility will bear interest at LIBOR plus 8% per annum through the 2026 maturity date.
 Let me make a couple of comments about the covenant amendment that we successfully executed very recently.

 First of all, we were in compliance with our leverage covenant through the March 31, 2020 quarter.
-Nonetheless on April 24th and prior to the new financing, we also announced that we had worked with our lenders to amend the financial covenants, the financial covenant I should say, and certain other terms of the company's bank credit facility to provide financial covenant relief from the effects of the COVID-19 pandemic.
+Nonetheless, on April 24 and prior to the new financing, we also announced that we had worked with our lenders to amend the financial covenants -- the financial covenant I should say, and certain other terms of the company's bank credit facility to provide financial covenant relief from the effects of the COVID-19 pandemic.

-The company need no longer comply with the maximum total net leverage ratio covenant applicable into the bank credit facility, but instead must comply with a minimum liquidity covenant measured at the last day of each month during the relief period.
+The company need no longer comply with the maximum total net leverage ratio covenant applicable under the bank credit facility, but instead must comply with a minimum liquidity covenant measured at the last day of each month during the relief period.
 In essence, the company will be required to have unrestricted cash on hand at the end of each month in the following amounts.
-We need $75 million of liquidity at April 30th, which we had $55 million at the end of June, $55 million at the end of July and $50 million even at the end of each month thereafter through the covenant relief period, which is March 31, 2021.
+We need $75 million of liquidity at April 30, which we had $65 million [ph] at the end of June, $55 million at the end of July, and $50 million even at the end of each month thereafter through the covenant relief period, which is March 31, 2021.

-Following the leverage ratio covenant relief period, the leverage ratio, which is essentially net debt divided by trailing 12 month LTM EBITDA is 6.25 for that quarter at March 31, 2021, 6 times at June 30 of that year, 5.75 as of September and then 5.5 as of December 31, 2021 and 5 times thereafter, which brings us back into conformance with the original terms of the credit agreement.
+Following the leverage ratio covenant relief period, leverage ratio, which is essentially net debt divided by trailing 12 month LTM EBITDA, is 6.25 for that quarter at March 31, 2021, 6x at June 30 of that year, 5.75 as of September, and then 5.5 as of December 31, 2021, and 5 times thereafter which brings us back into conformance with the original terms of the credit agreement.

-And by the way, in those calculations there is a calendarization effect, if you will, a pro rata effect on most recent cash flows, which will be annualized for purposes of that measurement.
-So, it's a very common sense of goal amend for us we believe.
-And interest rate on credit facility borrowings will be LIBOR plus 275 for the entirety of the leverage ratio covenant period through March 31, 2021.
+And by the way, in those calculations, there is a calendarization effect, if you will, a pro rata effect on most recent cash flows, which will be annualized for purposes of that measurement.
+So, it's a very commonsensical amendment for us we believe.
+The applicable interest rate on credit facility borrowings will be LIBOR plus 275 for the entirety of the leverage ratio covenant period through March 31, 2021.

 Let me turn to cash balances, liquidity and our expense burn rate.
 Cash on balance sheet at the end of March 31, 2020 was $361 million.
 Pro forma for the addition of the $275 million financing, concurrent repayment of the full $250 million balance on our revolver and factoring in the fees and expenses.
 We had cash of more than $370 million together with the availability of the $250 million under the revolver, the liquidity of more than $620 million and we have no substantial debt maturities before 2024.
 Even pro forma for the effect of all five of the contracted acquisitions, our liquidity including availability under the revolver is in excess of $210 million.